Jim Dillard (gridiron football)

-James Austin Dillard (December 21, 1938 – July 19, 2022) was an American football halfback who played for the Calgary Stampeders, Ottawa Rough Riders and Toronto Argonauts of the Canadian Football League (CFL).
+James Austin Dillard (December 21, 1938 – July 19, 2022) was an American professional football halfback who played for the Calgary Stampeders, Ottawa Rough Riders and Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at Oklahoma State University–Stillwater and also had stints with the Baltimore Colts and Minnesota Vikings in the National Football League (NFL).
+He was a second-team All-Big Eight Conference selection at Oklahoma State and later was a three-time all-star in the CFL.

-Early life and education
+Early life and college

-Dillard was born on December 21, 1938, in Pawhuska, Oklahoma, to Austin and Eunice Dillard.
-He attended high school in Fairfax, where he participated in football and track and was given the nickname "Fairfax Freighter".
+James Austin Dillard was born on December 21, 1938, in Pawhuska, Oklahoma, to Austin and Eunice Dillard.
+He attended Fairfax High School in Fairfax, Oklahoma, where he participated in football and track and was given the nickname "Fairfax Freighter".
 In football, he was named team most valuable player, most outstanding back in the conference, All-American, and all-state.
+He competed at the Oil Bowl high school all-star game.

 Dillard was given a full scholarship to Oklahoma State University–Stillwater after graduating from high school.
 He accepted the offer and played football on the freshman team in 1958.
 In a 1958 game against the Oklahoma freshmen, Dillard scored a touchdown on a 97-yard run.
 He played his first season on the varsity team in 1959.
 On offense he played as a backup to senior Vernon Sewell, and on defense he excelled at defensive back.
 By week four of the season, Dillard had 220 rushing yards and a 6.7 average per-carry, placing him second on the team behind Sewell (who had 222).

 Dillard's coach Cliff Speegle said:

 Dillard ended the 1959 season as the team's leading rusher.
 In a game against Tulsa that year, he scored on a 91-yard touchdown run, which remains the fourth-longest run in school history.
 He became the starting running back in 1960 and led the team again in rushing yards with 647 on 154 attempts, placing eighth in the conference.
 He was named one of the three team captains for his senior season, 1961.

-Described as one of Oklahoma State's "all-time greats", Dillard is one of only eight players to have led the team in rushing three consecutive seasons and was named to their 1950s all-decade team.
+Described as one of Oklahoma State's "all-time great" runners, Dillard is one of only eight players to have led the team in rushing three consecutive seasons and was named to their 1950s all-decade team.
 He finished with 1,840 rushing yards on 392 attempts, a 4.69 average per-carry.